cubiqanalytics/cubiq-change-sheet-actions/README.md

 Extension for Qlik Sense

 Performs actions when user enters or leaves a sheet, similar to Sheet Event Trigger in QlikView.
 The extension does not contain any visualization and is intended to be invisible for users.
-One sheet can contain many actions of different types.
-Only one action of each type is supported (for example on enter sheet, clear all selections and select value in field).
 If multiple actions of same type are defined on a sheet, the last action will override previous actions of same type.
 The actions are executed in same order as they are defined.

 ### Triggers